-Man uses laptop and holds a credit card
+Man uses laptop and holds a credit card.

-3 min read
+4 min read

-According to the Federal Reserve, the prime rate is a baseline number a financial institution uses to determine interest rates for its financial products.
 Lending institutions treat the prime interest rate more like a benchmark.
-They may determine each borrower’s interest rate by beginning with the prime rate and then adding a margin based on factors like individual creditworthiness.
+They may determine each borrower’s interest rate by beginning with the prime rate and then adding a margin based on factors like:

 See if you’re pre-approved